Touchette/Quack-Compiler/README.md

 - Match an opening paren `'('`, which will contain the arguments to the function
 - Match all the arguments to the method, the rules for which are contained in another non-terminal `formal_args`
 - Match the closing paren `')'`
-- Finally match the method statement `statement_block`, another non-terminal which will contain the actual code that the function executes.
+- Finally match the method statement `statement_block`, another non-terminal which will contain the actual code that the function executes

 A similar pattern can be seen in the other option for a method call, wherein a `':'` (colon) is matched in order to serve as an initializer with another `IDENT` token.